jpclemente/SparkStreaming-Kafka/README.md

 ### Starting kafka producer
+Now you can start sending messages to the kafka queue.
+This command sends te content of the given file line by line in intervals between 0.6 and 0.3 seconds to the "test" topic:

 python kafka_producer.py 0.6 1.3 test ./data/datatest.txt

 ### Starting the SparkStreaming programm
+Now that the data is in the kafka queue, you can lanch the jupyter-notebook, which reads from the queue, does the processing and writes the data into another kafka queue to read it again and print it.

 ### Stoping zookeeer and kafka
-Once you have finished, you should stop kafka and zookeeper:
+Once you have finished, you should stop kafka and zookeeper servers:

 $KAFKA_HOME/bin/zookeeper-server-stop.sh